svenssonjoel/svenssonjoel.github.com/pages/src/neato_lidar_stm32/index.md

 ```

 The `motor_duty` is a global variable that is later accessed by the
-lidar thread and fine tuned a little bit during operation.
+lidar-thread and fine tuned a little bit during operation.

 ```
 static int motor_duty = 5000;